awantika10/Desgen/Ideas.md

 - The app would focus on making the usage of water optimal and stopping people from wasting it.
 - When the user gets the proper water statistics they'll themselves try to limit the usage and save the water.

+## idea-9

+## Name

+Tanisha Belkar

+### Description

+How many times have you found yourself lost in the long aisles of big bazaar trying to find that one shampoo?
+Well, this app saves you that time!
+It will guide you from where you're standing to the place where you can find your desired product.

+### Features
+ - Users can create a shopping list, add or remove items from it.
+ - The app will create the shortest possible trip such that all these items can be bought.
+ - It will also tell the user about the estimated time and cost of the shopping spree
+ - For each product, it will display the cost and stock too.
+ - If a product is unavailable, the app will also suggest alternatives.